 A Piece for Two Hills and a City

-A site-responsive installation designed for gallery located on the 7th floor of a building in downtown Chicago.
+A site-specific installation designed for gallery located on the 7th floor of a building in downtown Chicago.
 The installation replicated a small hill located 20 miles away that occupies the exact same elevation (731 feet above sea level) as the gallery.
 Viewers were invited to walk on the hill and enact two performance scores that referenced vertical and horizontal movement through the city: